 This means that unless an employee's start date lines up with the pay cycle exactly, the first pay run a new employee is paid in will be considered a partial pay.
 This being the case, the system effectively treats this first/partial pay run as the last pay of the employee's "previous" leave year.

-In practice, what happens is all new employees will get a 38 hour allocation in their first pay run.
+In practice, what happens is all new employees will receive a 5 day balance in their first pay run.

 - negate the unused portion of leave (using a negative leave adjustment)

 - add a fresh allocation of 5 days (leave accrued).